AP Johnson Blog About Consulting

 Managing Remote Teams

 As a manager, it’s your job to make sure information flows smoothly within your team.Without this, you can't build trust, get timely feedback, or empower your teammates.
-Projects get held up, team morale plummets, and productivity grinds to a halt.Luckily, information tends to flow relatively freely in office settings via informal conversations, body language, and ease of access to your colleagues.
+Projects get held up, team morale plummets, and productivity grinds to a halt.In office settings, information tends to flow relatively freely via informal conversations, body language, and ease of access to your colleagues.
 Because of this, you can get away with a lack of structure and poorly-defined processes since so much information is conveyed implicitly within your team.In remote settings, though, these implicit information sources disappear.As a result, managing a remote team requires much more intentionality and preparation.
-It becomes your primary responsibility to put in place the right processes to keep information flowing smoothly within your team.There is no silver bullet, but here are six things you can do to become a better remote manager:
+It becomes your primary responsibility to put in place the right processes to keep information flowing smoothly within your team.There is no silver bullet, but here are six things you can do to become a better remote manager.

 When your team isn’t in the same building, it’s harder to make sure everyone’s on the same page.To avoid misunderstandings or mismatched expectations, make sure you’re communicating often and explicitly with the rest of your team, no matter how unnecessary it may feel.Trust me, they will appreciate it.